-The Religious Life of the College is based on an overarching belief in God and in the Archdiocesan Documentation - Guidelines to The Religious Life of the School - which was launched in 2008.
+The Religious Life of the College is based on an overarching belief in God and in the Archdiocesan Documentation - Guidelines to The Religious Life of the School (2008).
 The document is made up of four parts: Religious Identity and Culture; Prayer and Worship; Evangelisation and Faith Formation and Social Action.

-- Religious Identity and Culture is articulated through all areas of learning, not just the Religious Education programme.
-It is reflected in Gospel values; the spiritual gifts and the aesthetic, social and physical environment which are all powerful means by which the College community creates, values and reflects a sense of the sacred. - Prayer and Worship is an integral part of the College community.
-It is the way that we begin each day, the liturgies and masses to commemorate the liturgical life of the Church and important events within the College; the connection with the local parishes and the ritualising of daily events through the use of words and symbols.
+• Religious Identity and Culture is articulated through all areas of learning, not just the Religious Education program.
+It is reflected in Gospel values as well as the aesthetic, social and physical environment which all contribute to our sense of the sacred.

-Prayer is practiced daily during Pastoral Care and other important events at the College.
+• Prayer and Worship is an integral part of the College community.
+We begin with prayer each day in pastoral care classes and our strong connection with our local parish allows us to celebrate important events through liturgies and masses.
 Weekly masses are held in the Chapel and whole school Masses are celebrated regularly.

-- Evangelisation and Faith Formation are articulated when we invite the students to live out the Gospel through their words and actions.
+• Evangelisation and Faith Formation are articulated when we invite the students to live out the Gospel through their words and actions.
 Faith formation is sensitive to the spiritual growth of each member of the community.
-It encourages them to come with an open mind and to take what they have learnt into the wider community. - Social Action inspires the community to live out the motto of God's Servant First.
-We do this through the Catholic Social Teaching respect for the human person; the preferential option for the poor; stewardship for the environment and the promotion of peace to name just a few.
-Staff and students are encouraged to take part in fundraising to assist Caritas; St Vincent de Paul and Catholic Mission in their endeavours within the local and global community.
+It encourages them to come with an open mind and to take what they have learnt into the wider community.

+• Social Action inspires the community to live out the motto of God's Servant First.
+We do this through the Catholic Social Teachings - respect for the human person; the preferential option for the poor; stewardship for the environment and the promotion of peace to name just a few.
+Staff and students are encouraged to take part in fundraising to assist Caritas; St Vincent de Paul and Catholic Mission.